Ray Data

 Parameters:

-dataset: the Ray Dataset to write.table_identifier: full table name, e.g."db_name.table_name".catalog_options: kwargs forwarded toCatalogFactory.create().overwrite: ifTrue, overwrite existing data in the table.concurrency: optional max number of Ray write tasks to run concurrently.ray_remote_args: optional kwargs passed toray.remote()in write tasks (e.g.{"num_cpus": 2}).hash_fixed_precluster: HASH_FIXED pre-clustering mode."auto"and"off"write append-only HASH_FIXED tables directly and reject HASH_FIXED primary-key tables."map_groups"enables the legacy small-file optimization for HASH_FIXED primary-key tables and requires each(partition_keys..., bucket)group to fit in memory on one Ray node.
-This option does not enable Ray writes for HASH_DYNAMIC or CROSS_PARTITION primary-key tables.
+dataset: the Ray Dataset to write.table_identifier: full table name, e.g."db_name.table_name".catalog_options: kwargs forwarded toCatalogFactory.create().overwrite: ifTrue, overwrite existing data in the table.concurrency: optional max number of Ray write tasks to run concurrently.
+For HASH_FIXED primary-key and postpone-bucket writes, this limits writer tasks.ray_remote_args: optional kwargs passed toray.remote()in write tasks (e.g.{"num_cpus": 2}).
+These options also apply to HASH_FIXED primary-key and postpone-bucket writer tasks.hash_fixed_precluster: pre-clustering mode."auto"follows table options,"off"disables pre-clustering, and"map_groups"explicitly enables HASH_FIXED grouping.
+This option does not enable HASH_DYNAMIC or CROSS_PARTITION primary-key writes.

 TableWrite.write_ray() (lower-level)